**DESIGNED FOR CONTROLLER, BUT HAS KEYBOARD CONTROLS ALSO**

 -Destroy your opponents head or torso to win (breaking their arms is fun too!)

--Press START in game to see controls
+-Press START/ENTER in game to see controls

 -A broken arm no longer does damage to your opponent.
 If both your arms are broken you'll have to resort to headbutts.